Yuan-998/yuan-998.github.io/_posts/2023-1-24-ZooKeeper.md

 Pay attention that it is *serializable* memtioned here not *linearizable*, since ZooKeeper can only guarantee all write requests are ordered by the leader and the order will be applied to every node in ZooKeeper.
 Read requests are not guaranteed to get the lastest data.

 ### FIFO-ordering for Clients
-> All requests from a given client are executed in the order that they were sent by the client.
+> All **requests** (not just write requests) from a given client are executed in the order that they were sent by the client.

 ![FIFO](../assets/img/zookeeper/FIFO-order.png)